Having to work on a Sunday depends on whether it’s mentioned in either the person’s:

 An employer who needs staff to work on Sundays must tell them in writing that they can opt out.
-They must do this within 2 months of the person starting work - if they don’t, only 1 month’s notice is needed to opt out.
+They must do this within 2 months of the person starting work - if they do not, only 1 month’s notice is needed to opt out.

 Employers in Northern Ireland must also give shop and betting shop staff written details of how they can opt out of working on Sundays.